mini-M-py/API/README.md

 # Social media API
 This is a RESTful API built using FastAPI for a social media application.
-Currently, it provides endpoint for posts, users and votes furthur will be added gradually.
+Currently, it provides endpoint for posts, users, votes, verification of email address using otp furthur will be added gradually.

 ## Installation
 * Clone this repository